shivaat/shivaat.github.io/_pages/home.md

   - /home.html
 ---

 Hi!
 I am now a postdoctoral researcher at the [Research Group in Computational Linguistics (RGCL)](http://rgcl.wlv.ac.uk/).
-I have recently finished my PhD in Computational Linguistics on the topic of 'Automatic Identification and Translation of Multiword Expressions'.
+I have recently finished my PhD in the area of Netural Language Processing on the topic of 'Automatic Identification and Translation of Multiword Expressions'.

 ### Research Interests:
 * Natural Language Processing and Deep Learning